cilium/cilium/Documentation/security/kafka.rst

     $ kubectl create -f \ |SCM_WEB|\/examples/kubernetes-kafka/kafka-sw-security-policy.yaml

-If we then again try to produce a message from outpost-9999 to *empire-annnounce*, it is denied.
+If we then again try to produce a message from outpost-9999 to *empire-announce*, it is denied.
 Type control-c and then run:

 .. code-block:: shell-session